mikerenfro/icpc-livecd/README.md

 **The `allow-internet` build will allow full outbound Internet access for teams to practice with, and should not be used for an actual contest.**

-You may have to remove the `/root/icpc` directory before making a new build.
+You may have to remove the `~/icpc` directory before making a new build.
 The included `Vagrantfile` does this automatically as part of provisioning.

-Eclipse installation with C, C++, Java, and Python support is somewhat difficult to achieve (advice, or even better, pull requests accepted on this item).
-We made ours by:

-1. Temporarily changing ownership of `/opt` to the `live` user,
-2. Doing an Eclipse installation into `/opt/eclipse`,
-3. Adding language support for C, C++, and Java,
-4. Adding Python support following the instructions at [PyDev - Install](https://www.pydev.org/manual_101_install.html),
-5. Renaming/moving `~live/.p2` to `/opt/eclipse/p2`,
-6. Making a tarball of the `eclipse` folder from `/opt`,
-7. Copying the `eclipse.tgz` file to the top-level folder for this repository clone.

-The `/etc/skel` folder will automatically include a symlink from `~live/p2` to `/opt/eclipse/p2`.

 Administration: